Factors influencing Asian Indian American children's academic performance

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sanghavi, Toral, "Factors influencing Asian Indian American children's academic performance" (2010).
 Child and Family Studies - Dissertations.
-Paper 58.
+58.